This add-on lets you display facets alongside supported WordPress blocks, in classic and block themes.

 More info about the various inline styles and ways to remove them can be found in this article.

-There are a few things that will not work with this add-on:
+There are a few things known to not work with this add-on:

 Layout patterns with multiple query loops